KolibriOS/kolibrios/programs/system/launch/trunk/readme.txt

 debug.level - debug level (0 - show only ok/error messages, 1 - show for each directory)
 kobra.use - using of Kobra
 ATTENTION:
-you need libini from at least #1235 revision.
+you need libconfig to use launch.